 The survey revealed that 32% of Midlands legal professionals ranked pay rise and compensation package as the main motivator for a job move.
-Interestingly, the survey also highlighted that 65% of those professionals who said they were dissatisfied or very disatisfied within their role did not recieve a bonus during 2015, suggesting that bonus and compensation packages play a key role in retaining legal staff in the Midlands.
+Interestingly, the survey also highlighted that 65% of those professionals who said they were dissatisfied or very dissatisfied within their role did not receive a bonus during 2015, suggesting that bonus and compensation packages play a key role in retaining legal staff in the Midlands.

 "The improved confidence in the market place is reflected in the responses as to the motivating factor for lawyers seeking a new move.
-In the proceding two years, career progression had been the main driver for making a move, whereas this year, improved salary and work life balance has moved up the priority list"
+In the preceding two years, career progression had been the main driver for making a move, whereas this year, improved salary and work life balance has moved up the priority list"

 About the survey

 The Robert Walters Midlands Legal Pay and Bonus Survey questioned professionals on a range of compensation questions, including their pay and bonus expectations, their career plans, and how long they intend to stay at their current firm.

 Download the full Midlands Private Pay and Bonus Survey.

 For the third year running Robert Walters has conducted its annual Midlands Legal Pay and Bonus survey to help gather information on trends across the Midlands legal market in association with the Birmingham Solicitor's group – visit the Hiring Advice hub for a full list of Roberts Walters publications of recruitment in the UK.